woowup/woowup-php-client-v2/docs/ProductModel.md

 | createtime | *not available* | getCreatetime() | |
 | updatetime | *not available* | getUpdatetime() | |

+## Validation

+To have a valid Product the following fields must be defined:
++ sku
++ name

 ### Example
 ```php
 <?php